Telling Lies about Afghanistan

 the mission is necessary for national security.
 UK forces, and troops from 49 other nations, are preventing Afghanistan again being used by al-Qaeda and other terrorists as a base to plan attacks against the UK and our allies.
 We are fighting there to prevent them attacking us here.

-Pick that last sentence up, turn it over in your hands and maybe throw it out the window and take another look at it, and it will always remain a lie and nothing but a lie.
+Pick that last sentence up, turn it over in your hands and maybe throw it out the window and take another look at it, and it will always remain a lie.
 Numerous reports from the government’s own security agencies have concluded that the decisive driving factor behind terrorist attacks in the UK is resentment and anger at British foreign policies and the deployment of British troops in Muslim lands.

 These were the words of 7/7 bomber Shehzad Tanweer, in a video broadcast on al-Jezeera on 6 July 2006